kubeedge/kubeedge/docs/setup/kubeedge_install_source.md

     + Download KubeEdge from [Releases](https://github.com/kubeedge/kubeedge/releases)

-        Download KubeEdge-version-linux-$platform.tar.gz from above link.
+        Download `KubeEdge-$VERSION-$OS-$ARCH.tar.gz` from above link.
 It would contain Edgecore and the configuration files.

 3. Copy edgecore binary/ Setup as a systemctl